syncfusion-content/fileformat-docs/FileFormat/PDF/Working with DigiralSignature.md

 ## Signing an existing document

-You can load the signature field from the existing PDF document and add certificate to the document as shown below.
+You can load the signature field from the existing PDF document and add certificate to the document as follows.

 {% highlight c# %}
 [C#]

-//Load a PDF document
+//Loads a PDF document

 PdfLoadedDocument loadedDocument = new PdfLoadedDocument("Input.pdf");

-//Get the first page of the document
+//Gets the first page of the document

 PdfLoadedPage page = loadedDocument.Pages[0] as PdfLoadedPage;

-//Get the first signature field of the PDF document
+//Gets the first signature field of the PDF document

 PdfLoadedSignatureField field = loadedDocument.Form.Fields[0] as PdfLoadedSignatureField;

-//Create a certificate
+//Creates a certificate

 PdfCertificate certificate = new PdfCertificate(@"PDF.pfx", "syncfusion");

 field.Signature = new PdfSignature(loadedDocument,page,certificate,"Signature",field);

-//Save the document
+//Saves the document

 loadedDocument.Save("Output.pdf");

-//Close the document
+//Closes the document

 loadedDocument.Close(true);